TobyKeech/Project1_QA/README.md

 <img src="./src/images/Capture.PNG" alt="Trello Board"/>

-This was used to identify tasks at three levels to keep track of objects and targets for the day.
+This was used to identify tasks at three levels to keep track of objectives and targets for the day.
 Three levels of priority were used of low, medium and high to influence the important of features or bug fixes.
 See example above of this.

 **Stand Ups**
 This was consulted on a daily basis with Lyam to access our objectives for the day and any barriers we had.
 We would consult wether we could provide assiatance for a task the other was attempting to tackle.
 We provided feedback and suggestions to better improve each others webistes.